 While you could maybe say that Jungle played it safe with For Ever, there’s a feeling that they’re taking a few more (necessary) risks with album number three.
 Joyously indulgent single ‘Keep Moving’ stands alongside their best work to date, emerging from the ruins of the past year with one message: keep on going.
 With 70’s disco at its heart, lush strings, shimmering synths, and steel drums elevate Jungle’s typical musical palate towards a more cinematic end – intensified when you listen to the accompanying ‘Dry Your Tears’ intro track.
 Their sound has always been all-encompassing, but this is on another level.

 Bouncing second single ‘Talk About’, written with friend and collaborator Inflo (producer of Little Simz and Michael Kiwanuka) is another slice of sun-dappled joy.
 Speaking about the track, the collective said: “It definitely gives listeners another taste of the energy we’ve delivered on this album.
 The bass riff and drum break were recorded very early on during the process of making this record and it was one of the songs where we really bottled the essence of the idea from very early on and not over-work it.”

-The 14-song Loving in Stereo comes out on 13th August, and features vocal contributions from the likes of Swiss-Tamil artist Priya Ragu and US rapper Bas.
-Opening the collective out in this way seems totally apt in a time when the walls keeping us apart are beginning to fall, as the pandemic recedes in the UK.
-Afterall, the album is about new beginnings, new love and fighting back against the odds.
+Across the 14-song Loving in Stereo, which came out on 13 August, we hear vocal contributions from the likes of Swiss-Tamil artist Priya Ragu and US rapper Bas.
+Opening the collective out in this way seems totally apt in a time when the walls keeping us apart are falling, thanks to the pandemic receding in the UK.
+After all, the album is about new beginnings, new love and fighting back against the odds.
 “When we write music there’s hope,” says Josh ‘J’ Lloyd-Watson.
 “Maybe today we’ll create something that influences people and changes the way they feel.
 If you can make something that lifts people, that’s an amazing feeling.”